 - If you have any issues or questions relating to keeping our kids safe, please call our Child Safety Officer on 0421 322 332 or the President on 0415 043 321.

 Child Safety in Victoria

-The Victorian Child Safe Standards, introduced in 2017, aim to protect children from abuse in organisations, including physical violence, sexual offences, serious emotional or psychological abuse and serious neglect.
+The Victorian Child Safe Standards, introduced in January 2016, aim to protect children from abuse in organisations, including physical violence, sexual offences, serious emotional or psychological abuse and neglect.
 The child safe standards require organisations that provide services for children to have a child safe policy and a statement of commitment to child safety.
+Changes have been made to make the standards even stronger, these changes come into effect on 1 July 2022.
 All child based organisations need to be compliant with the standards.

-To create and maintain a child safe organisation, the VJFC must have:
+To create and maintain a child safe organization, the VJFC must have: